Top of page

 Probation

-Probation involves setting appropriate objectives and identifying required professional development and other support.
-Followed by regular dialogue between the employee and their line manager to discuss progress towards work outcomes, as well as identifying any further actions required to achieve a satisfactory probation outcome before the end of the probationary period.
+Regular catch ups between the employee and their manager allows for discussions on progress towards work outcomes, as well as identifying any further actions required to achieve a satisfactory probation outcome before the end of the probationary period.

 The provisions regarding probation for professional and academic staff are set out in the Enterprise Agreement and relevant policy.